aseriousbiz/blog/_posts/2021/2021-06-30-query-data-from-chat.md

 That's all there is to it!

 ## Wrapping up
 It's easy to imagine what's possible once an Abbot skill can connect to external databases, especially when combined with [HTTP Triggers](https://docs.ab.bot/guides/triggers/), access controls, and built-in auditing.
+The source code to the `sql` package is [available on GitHub](https://github.com/aseriousbiz/abbot-skills/blob/main/skills/sql.py) as well, if you'd like to use it for the basis for your own skills.

 Please let us know if you have a use case that requires you to connect with a database we don't yet support.
 We'd love to talk to you about it!